alban-read/M1-MICRO-FORTH/riscish.md

 A string is created with an initial text value like this.

-S' This is my initial value ' STRING myString
+' This is my initial value ' STRING myString

 A string returns the address of its data.

-myString TYPEZ
+myString $.

 Will print the string.